Scheduling Process for SY2022

 By mid-March, teachers will make recommendations to the CMIT Scheduling Team for Core Subjects (Math, English, Social Studies, Science, Language, Technology) for their students.
 In late March, Counselors will contact students and families to notify them when Course Placements (including AP Application Decisions) are available.

 At that time, families will be able to request changes in placements.
 If a family would like to move their students down a level (i.e. from AP to Honors or from Honors to Comprehensive), the parent simply needs to email their student’s Counselor and that adjustment may be made immediately.
+Students must drop from an AP to an Honors or an Honors from an on-level course prior to the first draft of schedules being made (which typically happens in early to mid-April).

 If a family would like to move their students up a level (i.e. from Honors to AP, or if they feel that a student should have been placed in a different course), the family must request a Course Placement Meeting with their student’s Counselor, Administrator, their Teacher and appropriate Department Chair.
 During that meeting, the team will decide the best placement for the student.
 Please note, students cannot be placed in courses for which they do not meet the county prerequisites (for example, a student may not take AP Calculus without having taken Pre-Calculus; a student may not take Physics or AP Chemistry without having taken Chemistry).
 If the family is not in agreement with the team decision, they may request a Course Override and will be asked to complete a form taking responsibility for providing additional support to the student who will be taking a course against the school’s recommendation.
+Course Placement Appeal Meetings must be requested by May 1st and must take place by the last day of school.

 April 2021 – Initial Scheduling by School Counselors